Home Hernia Mesh Polypropylene Mesh

 All new polypropylene surgical meshes in the U.S. are approved through the FDA’s 510(k) process.
 That method only requires a device manufacturer to show a “substantial equivalence” to a medical device the FDA already approved.

-A 2018 research article titled “The Regulatory Ancestral Network of Surgical Meshes” looked into the 510(k) process.
+A 2018 research article titled “The Regulatory Ancestral Network of Surgical Meshes” examined the 510(k) process.
 It found that mesh manufacturers often compare new products to meshes that were recalled or associated with serious complications.

 “[R]ecalled meshes associated with adverse effects may, indirectly, continue to serve as predicates for new devices raising concerns over the safety of the 510(k) route.”